rafalab/smallcount/README.md

 ## Requirements

-The matrix should store raw counts not transformed values.
+The matrix should store raw counts, not transformed values.
 Genes should be in the rows and cells in the columns.
-If stored as regular matrix, convert to sparse one like this:
+If stored as a regular matrix, convert to a sparse one like this:

 ```
-x <- matrix(rpois(1000000,0.1), 100, 1000)
+x <- matrix(rpois(100000, 0.1), 100, 1000)
-y <- as(x, "dgCMatrix")
+y <- as(x, "SparseMatrix")
 ```

 You can see the gains in memory consumption like this: